-of strangers grab your butt.
-So, that may be a positive or a negative.

-Swing Swing Swing from the Chandelier ACTION: 1 full round action COOLDOWN: NA PREREQUISITE: Perch SKILL DAMAGE: NO
+Swing Swing From the Chandelier

+ACTION: 1 full round action

+Cooldown: NA

+Prerequisite: Perch Skill Damage: No

 You can take a running start up to double your movespeed and jump onto a chandelier.
 From there you can swing off the chandelier and make a single attack roll.
 You gain a bonus on the attack and damage roll equal to your class level.